tianqitang1/pubvec/README.md

 - Vector database (ChromaDB) is persisted locally and not updated for every query
 - The PubMed dataset download is a one-time operation that fetches the entire dataset
 - The system uses BGE-M3 embeddings for vector similarity search
 - DeepSeek API integration uses an OpenAI-compatible API interface

+## TODO
+- Add support for more models
+- Periodically update the PubMed dataset